guptakumarankit/Contact-App/README.md

 # Add Content:

-(1) Click on the plus (+) button to open a modal.
+a.
+Click on the plus (+) button to open a modal.
-(2) Enter the title and description in the modal form.
+b.
+Enter the title and description in the modal form.
-(3) Click Add to save the content, which will be stored in Firebase Firestore.
+c.
+Click Add to save the content, which will be stored in Firebase Firestore.

 # Edit Content: